Chief Executive Officer | @LauriAHennessey

 LeAnne Jones Wiles, Vice Chair

-LeAnne is the Director of First Year Programs at the University of Washington focusing specifically on successful transitions for high school and transfer students entering the institution.
+LeAnne is the Executive Director of First-Year Programs & Strategic Initiatives for Student Academic Services at the University of Washington focusing specifically on successful transitions for high school and transfer students entering the institution.
 She has held positions at various public and private universities and served as a board member for the YMCA, for NASPA Student Affairs Administrators in Higher Education, and as a volunteer at the non-profit Treehouse.
 LeAnne is interested in connecting her experience with those focusing on the K-12 landscape to further align efforts supporting first-generation, low income, and underrepresented minority students.
 She earned her BA in Sociology from Pacific Lutheran University and Master’s in Public Administration from the University of Delaware.
 She lives in Seattle with her partner, daughter, and foster son.

 Yelias is an Illinois native with a passion for affordable housing and community development.
 He started his career in community development at the Federal Home Loan Bank of San Francisco where he gained experience in single-family and multifamily affordable housing.
 After gaining finance experience at Sunrun, the nation’s leading residential solar provider, Yelias returned to community development finance at Union Bank.
 In 2017, Yelias moved with his wife to Seattle and joined the City of Seattle’s Office of Housing as a Project Manager before joining JPMorgan Chase’s Community Development Banking division.
 Yelias holds a bachelor’s degree in Environmental Science from Cornell University and master’s degrees in Urban Planning and Accountancy from the University of Illinois and San Francisco State University, respectively.
 Yelias loves animals, and in his spare time enjoys live music, following his favorite sports teams, and traveling with friends and family.